 The climb to the top is 300 steps (approximately 16 floors); you should abstain from attempting it if you suffer from vertigo or fear of closed spaces (claustrophobia).

 Visitors with limited mobility or heart problems are also discouraged should likewise exercise caution.
-Please also note that, owing to safety reasons, children under 10 are not permitted to take the tour.
+Please also note that for safety reasons, children under 10 are not permitted to take the tour.

 Reserving a Tour